Vector Quantized Bayesian Neural Network Inference for Data Streams: Introduction

 \section{Introduction}

-While deterministic neural networks (DNNs) surpass human capability in some area in terms of prediction accuracy \cite{He2015ICCV,silver2016mastering,Ardila:2019vm}, it has been unable to estimate the uncertainty of the predictions until recently.
-Since the prediction can not be perfect and the misprediction might result in fatal consequences in areas such as medical analysis and autonomous vehicles control, estimating uncertainty as well as predictions will be crucial for the safer application of machine learning based systems.
+While deterministic neural networks show high accuracy in many areas, they cannot estimate reliable uncertainty.
+Predictions cannot be perfect and some incorrect predictions might bring about fatal consequences in areas such as medical analysis and autonomous vehicles control.
+Therefore, estimating uncertainty as well as predictions is crucial for the safer application of machine learning based systems.

-Bayesian neural network (BNN), a neural network (NN) that uses probability distributions as weights, estimates not only predictive results but also uncertainties.
-This allows computer systems to make better decisions by combining uncertainty with prediction.
-Moreover, BNN can achieve high performance in a variety of fields, e.g. image recognition \cite{kendall2015bayesian,kendall2017uncertainties}, reinforcement learning \cite{kahn2017uncertainty,osband2018randomized}, language modeling \cite{fortunato2017bayesian}, meta-learning \cite{yoon2018bayesian,finn2018probabilistic}, and multi-task learning \cite{kendall2018multi}, by exploiting uncertainty.
+Bayesian neural network (BNN) uses probability distributions to model neural network (NN) weights and estimates not only predictive results but also uncertainties.
+This allows computer systems to make better decisions by combining prediction with uncertainty.
+Moreover, BNNs can achieve high performance in a variety of fields, e.g. image recognition \cite{kendall2015bayesian,kendall2017uncertainties}, language modeling \cite{fortunato2017bayesian}, reinforcement learning \cite{kahn2017uncertainty,osband2018randomized}, meta-learning \cite{yoon2018bayesian,finn2018probabilistic}, and multi-task learning \cite{kendall2018multi}.

-Although BNNs have these theoretical advantages, they have not been used as a practical tool.
-The inference speed has detained BNNs from wide applications.
-BNN executes NN inference for dozens of samples from weight distributions.
-Since sampling and multiple NN executions are difficult to be parallelized, the inference execution takes an order of magnitude more time.
-Particularly, this is a significant barrier for processing data streams with low-latency.
+Despite these merits, BNNs have a major disadvantage that make it difficult to use as a practical tool; the predictive inference speed of BNNs is dozens of times slower than that of deterministic NNs.
+It has held back BNNs from wide applications.
+Particularly, this problem is a significant barrier for processing data streams with low-latency.
+This will be further elaborated below.

-Most time-varying data streams change continuously, and so do the predictions of BNNs.
-We speed up estimating of uncertainty by calculating the increments between two consecutive results, instead of calculating the separate prediction for each input data.
-To this work, we propose a \emph{differentiable BNN} (DBNN) inference with respect to an input data, and we show that the time complexity of this model is nearly the same as that of DNNs.
-We evaluated DBNN with semantic segmentation using road scene video sequences and the results show that DBNN has almost no degradation in computational performance compared to DNNs.
-The uncertainty predicted by DBNN is comparable to that of BNN.